Skip to content

 Some people may find the WAGO connectors on the PDP challenging to work with.
 Here is a close-up video demonstrating their usage (2x speed):

 As shown in the video, the WAGO operating tool should be inserted straight into the actuation slot at a slight angle to horizontal.
-Then, the end of the tool should be pushed downwards to open the slot.
+The end of the tool should be pushed downward to open the slot fully.

-We also recommend watching this video explaining how WAGO connectors work: WAGO connectors explained
+We also recommend watching this video for more information: WAGO connectors explained.

 Note

-Do not forcefully wiggle the WAGO tool or pry the end of the tool upwards!
+Do not forcefully wiggle the WAGO tool or pry it upward!
 Doing so can deform the plastic housing, making the connector harder to operate in the future.

 Tip